Astranag/Console-Finances/README.md

 JavaScript Fundamentals: Console Finances

 This activity presents a real-world situation in which your newfound JavaScript skills will come in handy.
 You are tasked with creating code for analyzing the financial records of a company.
-You have been provided with a financial dataset
+You have been provided with a financial dataset.

 ### Requirments completed: